This year Samsung’s Galaxy Unpacked gave us a couple surprises. Some pleasant. Others, less so.

 We were excited to see the new Galaxy Z Flip, which was teased at the Oscars a few nights ago, and we expected to see a Galaxy S20 lineup to succeed the Galaxy S10.
 We didn’t expect smaller phones to become a lesser priority, however, especially with the release of Galaxy S10e last year.

 This year Samsung’s taking a different tact, showing us that the big phones are the best phones.
 It’s not all bad news, though.
+If you want to know more about Samsung products, you can take a look at our review on Samsung Galaxy S21.

 Display quality and refresh rate